Education in India

 Cardiologist Career Prospects

-Increase in the patients with heart problems and opening up of Super specialty Heart Care Centers - both in government and corporate sector - has widened the scope for Cardiologists.
-Latest records clearly shows that the need for Cardiologists will continue to grow as long as heart disease remains the leading healthcare problem and this is not expected to change soon in the near future.
+Increase in the patients with heart problems and opening up of Super speciality Heart Care Centres - both in government and corporate sector - has widened the scope for Cardiologists.
+Latest records clearly show that the need for Cardiologists will continue to grow as long as heart disease remains the leading healthcare problem and this is not expected to change soon in the near future.

 Cardiologist Salary

-Cardiologist can expect to get an average monthly salary of Rs.1 Lakh in the private sector and if they are working in the government hospitals it can be anywhere between Rs.60,000 to Rs.70,000 compensated by free accommodation, perks and respect enjoyed by them.
-However there is no upper limit for those efficient Cardiologists who are managing their own hearth care centers.
+The cardiologist can expect to get an average monthly salary of Rs.1.5 Lakh in the private sector and if they are working in the government hospitals it can be anywhere between Rs.80,000 to Rs.1,00,000 compensated by free accommodation, perks and respect enjoyed by them.
+However, there is no upper limit for those efficient Cardiologists who are managing their own heart care centres.